Montana Child Support Guidelines

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-There is a rebuttable presumption that a child support award calculated using the child support guidelines is adequate and reasonable, however, each case must be determined on its own merits and the guidelines will be deviated from if there is evidence that the child's needs aren't being met.
+A child support award calculated using the guidelines is presumed reasonable.
+But each case must receive an individual evaluation.
+Exemptions from the guidelines can happen if there is evidence that the child's needs aren't met.

 |